 Surviving IT was written to be the starting point of your journey to a better career, and a better life.
 On this page I've listed a series of articles, books, and other resources to help you continue your journey.

 You can pick and choose from them in any order that aligns with the next steps you want to take.
 If you feel that more personal development is needed to improve your success in your workplace, check out the book recommendations.
 If you instead want to dive into learning new tech skills, check out the training recommendations.

-This page contains Amazon affiliate links and other referral links.
+This page contains Amazon affiliate links.
+As an Amazon Associate I earn from qualifying purchases.
+This page also contains other affiliate and referral links.
 If you make a purchase through one of these links, I earn a small commission or credit at no extra cost to you.

 Subscribe to Updates

 From time to time I update this page with new resources, and also send out relevant emails about IT career advice and personal development.
 If you'd like to receive email updates from me, please enter your name and email address below to subscribe to the Surviving IT Advice and Updates mailing list.
 You can unsubscribe at any time, no questions asked.

 These might seem a little heavy on the “developer” side, but that's the best place to focus your time if you're trying to skill up in a fun, enjoyable way.
 Aside from how crucial it is to have some coding skills, there's only so much infrastructure training/labbing you can do.

 - Ultimate Guide to Starting a Blog – A free course to get started with blogging.
 Sharing your knowledge can raise your profile, expand your professional network, and establish you as a leader in your field.
 This course will help you get off to a strong start.
 The course recommends WordPress as a user-friendly blogging platform.
 I use WordPress for all my blogs and websites.
 But as a tech professional you may feel just as comfortable using another platform such as Ghost or Jekyll to run your blog.